 - ½ can chopped pineapple (drained and dried)

 - Salt and pepper

-Mix the chopped ham and pineapple, eggs, 750 g mayonnaise and sour cream.
+Mix the chopped ham, pineapple, eggs, 750 g mayonnaise, and sour cream.
 Season to taste.
 Arrange two slices of bread side by side and spread the mix onto them.
 Then place the next layer of bread on top and spread the ham mixture.
 Do this four times, as the sandwich tart will have five layers of bread and four of the spread.

 Spread a thin layer with the remaining mayonnaise on the outside of the bread and make sure to cover it completely.
 Otherwise, the bread will dry out.
 Next, cover it with the ham slices, and then the bread cake is decorated according to each person’s taste.
 It could be egg slices, coriander or dill or pineapple.

 Please signup HERE for our newsletter for more fun facts and information about Iceland!